 What’s REST and SOAP and what do they have to do with APIs?

 APIs do pretty much everything in the background.
 Think of them as clerks running around an office, picking up and delivering messages.
 When a customer logs into their account, adds items to their shopping cart, and checks out, that’s all handled by APIs.
 REST stands for Representational State Transfer.
 It’s an architectural style for building APIs that has become increasingly popular.
-It relies on existing protocols like HTTP.
-SOAP, or Simple Object Access Protocol is a standard protocol that’s used to create APIs.
+It relies on existing protocols like HTTP and SOAP (Simple Object Access Protocol).
+SOAP is a standard protocol that’s used to create APIs.

 So how do we test REST and SOAP APIs?

 APIs are critical to your website and applications, so you can’t skimp on testing them.

 It starts with the test plan.
 Way back in the design phase, you should have identified who your end users are and what they’re using your APIs for.
 The use cases and scenarios in your design documentation should tell you everything you need to know here.

 You’re going to want to test your REST and SOAP APIs from every angle.
 That includes:

 - Functional testing to ensure that the new APIs function as expected.